viluiz/gan/README.md

 - **PredGAN**: Prediction using GAN - applied to the spatio-temporal spread of COVID-19 in an idealized town.
 - **DA-PredGAN**: Data assimilation using GAN - applied to the spatio-temporal spread of COVID-19 in an idealized town.
 - **UQ-PredGAN**: Uncertainty quantification using GAN - applied to the spatio-temporal spread of COVID-19 in an idealized town.
+- **datasets**: Datasets of the spatio-temporal spread of COVID-19 in an idealized town.

 ## Requirements